senarvi/arduino-temperature-display/README.md

-# arduino-temperature-display
+# Temperature display for Arduino UNO

-Temperature display for Arduino UNO
+Reads temperature from one DS18B20 sensors periodically and displays the temperatures on an SSD1306 OLED display.